Sri Chinmoy Triple-Triathlon

 The Sri Chinmoy Triple-Triathlon is three off-road triathlons back-to-back, an icon event celebrating the natural side of Canberra

 About the event

 Swim 1.5km + Mountain bike 36km + Run 18km + Swim 3.5km + Mountain bike 36km + Run 11 km + Swim 1.2km + Mountain bike 23km + Run 13km = Triple-Triathlon

-The 20th Sri Chinmoy Triple-Triathlon will be held in and around Canberra on Sunday 19 November 2017.
+The 25th Sri Chinmoy Triple-Triathlon was held in and around Canberra on Sunday the 13th of November 2022.

 The Sri Chinmoy Triple-Triathlon is the ultimate scenic tour of our national capital, a landmark event on the national multi-sport calendar.